 Anyway, I keep pointing out that we have a dual justice system in this country.

-Now we have finally after a year of literally peeling an onion back layer by layer by layer and night after night and day after day and week after week, now we're beginning to see the full picture.
+Now we have, finally, after a year of literally peeling an onion back layer by layer by layer and night after night and day after day and week after week, now we're beginning to see the full picture.

-For example, on the Hillary Clinton email server scandal, you know, the server that you put in a mom and pop shop bathroom closet that foreign intel agencies got a hold of, that one that was not secure, that one that had secret, top secret special access program, the highest level of intelligence on the computers that foreign entities got a hold of.
+That one that was not secure, that one that had secret, top secret, special access program, the highest level of intelligence on the computers that foreign entities got a hold of.

 Well, now we find out after we discovered the fix was in with James Comey and Peter Strzok, and they're writing an exoneration before an investigation even occurs.

-Finally, now where you have the Daily Beast reporting the Department of Justice has now reopened that investigation into the Clinton email server scandal.
+Finally, now where you have the Daily Beast reporting that the Department of Justice has now reopened that investigation into the Clinton email server scandal.

 And John Solomon broke a huge story yesterday.

-Now the FBI is opening a brand new investigation into the Clinton Foundation, specifically the FBI seeking to determine whether or not any pay-for-play occurred while Hillary Clinton was serving as Secretary of State.
+Specifically, the FBI is seeking to determine whether or not any pay-for-play occurred while Hillary Clinton was serving as Secretary of State.

 Well, that goes right to the heart of the Uranium One deal.

-They're a little late way behind the curve than we have been, as they usually are in the media.
+They're a little late, way behind the curve than we have been, as they usually are in the media.

 That would be John Solomon.